SD-30431/Muntian_Mariana-Ionela_Budget_Monitoring_System/README.md

 #  📊  Budget Monitoring System

-A full-featured **personal finance manager** that allows users to create budgets, track expenses, generate reports, and analyze spending — all through an intuitive JavaFX frontend and a powerful Spring Boot backend.
+A full-featured **personal finance manager** that allows users to create budgets, track expenses, generate reports, and analyze spending — all through an intuitive Angular frontend and a powerful Spring Boot backend.

 ## Interface Preview